Creating a great candidate experience is crucial if you want to hire the right people for your roles.

 Meet all your business leaders and make sure that you schedule a time to talk about the health of their team and how the business aims will impact what resources will be needed.
 In my meetings I always touch upon the following points:

-Current skills resource – what have they been finding easy to do, what is the current team’s strong suit.
-Who are the superstars, are they on a path to being promoted, and do we need to backfill?
+- Current skills resource - what have they been finding easy to do, what is the current team's strong suit.
+Who are the superstars, is there a potential candidate on the path to being promoted, and do we need to backfill?